dayoonsuh/dayoonsuh.github.io/_projects/BlobDetection.md

 This formula ensures that the kernel size is large enough to encompass the main extent of the Gaussian distribution.
 Specifically, the value \(3 \times \sigma \) corresponds to approximately three standard deviations of the Gaussian, which covers over 99% of the distribution.

-At each iteration, the value of sigma is multiplied by a factor \(k\) which is a configurable parameter.
-As a result, the kernel size also increases proportionally with \(k\).
+At each iteration, the value of sigma is multiplied by a factor $$k$$ which is a configurable parameter.
+As a result, the kernel size also increases proportionally with $$k$$.
 Consequently, the outcomes are influenced by the initial value of sigma that is chosen.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">